 U.S. Embassy Reykjavik, Iceland

+The United States was the first country to recognize Iceland’s independence in 1944 following Danish rule.
 Iceland is a founding member of the North Atlantic Treaty Organization (NATO) but has no standing military of its own.
 The United States and Iceland signed a bilateral defense agreement in 1951; it remains in force, although U.S. military forces are no longer permanently stationed in Iceland.
-Today the U.S. embassy is in Reykjavik.
-For more information on our relationship with Iceland, please click here.

 Map Link: